 Spain is delicious!
 That is, it has some of the best food in the world.
-From the archetypical paellas, gazpachos, and croquettes to the more regional dishes like the Cocido Madrileño stew of Madrid and the cute, loaded bread pinchos, of the Basque Country.
-The capital city, Madrid, encapsulates this fine Spanish cuisine and offers a rich culinary scene filled with restaurants offering a wide variety of Spanish dishes, as well as having a diverse mix of international restaurants to bolster its repertoire.
+From the archetypal paellas, gazpachos, and croquettes to the more regional dishes like the Cocido Madrileño stew of Madrid and the cute, loaded bread pinchos of the Basque Country.
+The capital city, Madrid, encapsulates this fine Spanish cuisine and offers a rich culinary scene filled with restaurants serving a wide variety of Spanish dishes, as well as a diverse mix of international restaurants to bolster its repertoire.

-Chueca, the unapologetically gay area of the city, is the home of a large majority of these eclectic restaurants.
-Let’s look at the best of the bunch – all the better to line the stomach before a heavy night of drinking out in the bars and clubs of Chueca.
+Chueca, the unapologetically gay area of the city, is home to a large majority of these eclectic restaurants.
+Let’s look at the best of the bunch—all the better to line the stomach before a heavy night of drinking in the bars and clubs of Chueca.

 Image credit: Grupo El Buo